Companies that use Welcome to the Jungle

 All employer branding Welcome to the Jungle

-Welcome to the Jungle We detected 12,274 customers using Welcome to the Jungle and 132 customers with estimated renewals in the next 3 months.
+Welcome to the Jungle We detected 12,290 customers using Welcome to the Jungle and 129 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (34%) and the most common company size is 51-200 employees (31%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.
+Note: We track companies that post at least 1 job to Welcome to the Jungle

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login